 The newspaper was reprinted by the film club and re-released in April 2017 at a cost of £1 per copy.
 For details of how to get hold of one please email: firstname.lastname@example.org

 David Stratton Interview

-David Stratton is a film reviewer for The Australian newspaper and has had an active interest in film since before emigrating to Australia in 1963 where he directed the Sydney Film Festival for 17 years.
-At the end of 2014 he and co-host Margaret Pomeranz retired from the popular film review programmes they’d presented together on television for 28 years, firstly on SBS’ The Movie Show and latterly ABC Television’s At the Movies.
+David Stratton is a film reviewer for The Australian newspaper and had an interest in films and cinema long before emigrating to Australia in 1963 where he went on to direct the Sydney Film Festival for 17 years.
+In 2014 he and co-host Margaret Pomeranz retired from the popular film review programme they’d presented together for 28 years, firstly on SBS’ The Movie Show and latterly ABC Television’s At the Movies.

 David was born in Trowbridge, Wiltshire in 1939 and it was whilst living in Andover with his mother at his grandparents’ house that he discovered his love of film.
 He was greatly influenced by the films he was taken to see by his grandmother during and just after the war.

 In an interview carried out on behalf of Andover Film Club by Claude Gonzalez and Rachel Robinson in April 2015 David spoke about his memories of going to the cinema in Andover.